w1lderr/SaveMySoulBot/README.md

   - Signal SOS.

 # **Usage**
-To use SaveMySoulProject you need:
+To use SaveMySoul project you need:
   1. Go to the [telegram bot](@savemysoull_bot), send command [/start]() and copy your id.
   2. Download the [application](https://t.me/savemysoultelegramchannel) from the telegram channel.
   3. Give access to location, and add Telegram user